ckant787/julia/doc/src/index.md

 most dynamic languages, however, means that one cannot instruct the compiler about the types of values, and often cannot explicitly talk about types at all.
-In static languages, on the other hand, while one can -- and usually must -- annotate types for the compiler, types exist only at compile time and cannot be manipulated or expressed at run time.
+In static languages, on the other hand, while one can -- and usually must -- annotate types for the compiler, types exist only at compile time and cannot be manipulated or expressed at the run time.
 In Julia, types are themselves run-time objects, and can also be used to convey information to the compiler.

 While the casual programmer need not explicitly use types or multiple dispatch, they are the core